 6. Cancellation by the client

 Cancellations must be notified to us in writing by the Party Leader and will only be effective when we receive the written notice of cancellation at our offices.
 In all cases of cancellation by the Client the deposit, insurance premium and any amendment charges will be forfeited.
-The following cancellation fees expressed as a percentage of the total holiday cost payable by the person(s) cancelling (including extras such as lift passes, ski hire, lessons, private transfers; excluding insurance premiums and amendment charges) will become immediately payable to the Company.
+The following cancellation fees expressed as a percentage of the total holiday cost payable by the person(s) cancelling (including extras such as childcare, lift passes, ski hire, lessons, private transfers; excluding insurance premiums and amendment charges) will become immediately payable to the Company.